NHSDigital/az-backup/CONTRIBUTING.md

 1. Make sure you have each PR reviewed

 1. Once the PR is approved, merge it to the `main` branch, preferably using `Squash and Merge`

-## Coding Style

-We use [.NET source code analyzer](https://learn.microsoft.com/en-us/dotnet/fundamentals/code-analysis/overview?tabs=net-8) to enforce code style.
-Please make sure you have the pre-commit hook installed and working.